Murray State University: Quad

 Directly south of the Quad is Sparks Hall.
 The five-story, 39,000-square-foot (3,600 m2), Sparks Hall was completed in 1967 for $1,308,514, and functions as the main administrative building, housing the offices of student financial aid, registration, accounting and financial services, human resources and branding, marketing and communication.

 To the south of the Quadrangle, and directly west of Sparks Hall is Oakhurst, the residence of the university president.
 Construction of the mansion, originally known as Edgewood, began in 1917 and was completed in 1918.
-The home was built by Dr. and Mrs. Rainey T. Wells.
-The Board of Regents purchased the home from Rainey T. Wells in June 1936.
+The home was built by Rainey T. Wells and his wife.
+The board of regents purchased the home from Wells in June 1936.
 It was remodeled that year and renamed Oakhurst in preparation for James H. Richmond's occupation of the house.

 Central campus

 The central portion of the Murray State campus lines 15th Street between Chestnut Street and Olive Boulevard.
 This portion of 15th Street was originally open to automobile traffic but has since been closed and converted into a pedestrian thoroughfare.
 Along the west side of the pedestrian pathway are the Martha Layne Collins Center for Industry and Technology, Blackburn Science Building, and Oakley Applied Science Building.
 To the east of the pedestrian pathway lies the Curris Center, Carr Health Building and Cutchin Fieldhouse, Waterfield Library, Mason Hall, and the front facade of the now-demolished Ordway Hall.
-Woods Hall, a former dormitory located behind Waterfield Library, was razed in the summer of 2019, and the space it occupied will soon be replaced with a park.
+Woods Hall, a former dormitory located behind Waterfield Library, was razed in the summer of 2019, and the space it occupied has been replaced with a park.

 Ordway Hall was the most historic building in the central portion of campus.
 It was completed in 1931.
 Originally used as a men's dormitory, 38,600-square-foot Ordway Hall later housed event space and several offices.
 Because of costly renovation needs, Ordway was razed in 2013.
 The front facade was retained as a monument to its significance.